Slawek-B/portfolio/README.md

 # Portfolio<br>
 **About Me**<br>
 My name is Slawomir Balicki.
 I am a retailer.
 Currently, I am intensively learning manual testing of websites and applications.
 In practice, I actively participate in testing on the uTest platform.
-My goal is to get a job in this interesting profession.<br>
+My goal is to get a job in this interesting profession.<br><br>
 **Tools used in testing**<br>
- *Dev Tools<br>
+    -Dev Tools<br>
 *Jira<br>
 *TestLink<br>
 *Bug Magnet<br>
 *Fiddler-everywhere<br>
 *HandBrake<br>
 *Vokoscreen<br>
-*Github<br>
+*Github<br><br>
 **Tech skills**<br>
 *MySQL<br>
 *HTML<br>